johnwcowan/r7rs-work/ProcessesCowan.md

 `(pid->proc `*pid*`)`

 Creates a synthetic process object wrapping an arbitrary process id.
-Because the process is not necessarily a child of the curren process, s process object accessors may return `#f` unexpectedly or read from a file such as `/proc/<pid>/status`.
+Because the process is not necessarily a child of the current process, process object accessors may return `#f` unexpectedly or read from a file such as `/proc/<pid>/status`.
 It is always possible to send signals to a synthetic process object.